Meet The Team

 RBT

-Destiny has been in ABA for a little over a year now.
-She has worked in a clinic as well as in homes.
-She has experience working with children from ages 2-10 years old.
-She received her RBT certification in April of this year.
+Destiny has been in ABA since August of 2021.
+She has worked in a clinic setting as well as in homes.
+She has experience working with children from ages 2-13 years old.
+She received her RBT certification in April of 2022.
 Previous to her ABA experience, she worked in childcare through a daycare as well as nannying.
-She is finishing up her Associates in Arts at Elgin Community College.
-Once finished, she will attend Aurora University to get a Masters in Social Work.
-Destiny hopes to work at a multidisciplinary clinic at In2Great to provide counseling for neurodivergent youth.
-In her free time, she enjoys spending time with her fiance, her corgi Cleo, friends and family.
+She is pursuing her undergraduate degree in Psychology at Purdue Global and plans to work toward becoming a BCBA.
+In her free time, she enjoys spending time with her loved ones, doing anything crafty and playing with her Corgi named Cleo.

 Mia